salman-shaikh7/Predicting-Visitor-Purchases-with-BigQuery-ML/README.md

 The predictions are made in the last 1 month (out of 12 months) of the dataset.

 model will now output the predictions it has for those July 2017 ecommerce sessions.
-You can see three newly added fields:
+We can see three newly added fields:

 * predicted_will_buy_on_return_visit: whether the model thinks the visitor will buy later (1 = yes)
 * predicted_will_buy_on_return_visit_probs.label: the binary classifier for yes / no